Tamilvendhan23/Tamilvendhan23/README.md

  **I am open to**:

-- Any collaboration work related to web development, full stack development, coding, or AWS.,
+- Any collaboration work related to web development, full stack development, coding, or Cloud Computing.,
 - research internships and Available to become a reviewer or PC member for relevant journals or conferences in web development, Full stack Development, coding, or AWS.

 ## Skills: